udexon/Homoiconism/Q22_OBOR_Scratch.md

 However, as highlighted by various participant nations in the One Belt One Road (OBOR) initiative, making sure developing countries are not left behind again in a new round of industrial and technological revolution remains a crucial challenge.
 The most critical of these challenges would be the drawback in education for computer programming and mathematics, which forms the basis for scientific and engineering advancement.

+As MIT Scratch programming language, a visual, block-based scheme designed to teach programming to children, received tremendous success in the developed regions in the world, this further contrasted the lagging behind in programming education in developing countries, whose mother tongues are not based on Latin alphabets.

 Intergenerational House ownership as sign of rich poor gap.

 Certain topics are particularly sensitive to even mention in Islamic countries.
 However, in order to address the challenges in global development within the next decade, we must be courageous enough to take on the political risks.